 About the Collection

-In the 1980s Fr Peter Cobb asked Elizabeth Ralph,
+In 1988 Fr Peter Cobb asked Elizabeth Ralph, City

-that time, piled together over many years, hugely
+piled together over many years, hugely duplicated, and

-duplicated, and from many sources.
-Out of this she
+from many sources.
+Out of this she created a simple

-created a simple outline catalogue.
-Since then more
+outline catalogue.
+Since then more material has been

 We try to expand the collection (especially to fill in gaps

-in series) to make its contents safer from the ravages of
+in series), to make its contents safer from the ravages

-time and temperature and to make available here much
+of time and temperature and to make available here

 Our top priority is to secure and preserve what remain